maureennc/big-omics-pipelines/README.md

 ---

-# Experimental Design

-When planning your experiments, it’s critical to plan and design them in a way that directly supports the analyses you want to perform.
-This means thinking ahead about how your data will be processed and analyzed, and ensuring that the experimental structure allows for those goals to be met effectively.

-See this [explanation](/experimental-design/README.md) for technology/platform-specific considerations, best-practices for designing your experiment, and important wet-lab considerations upstream of data collection.

----

 # Data availability
 The following datasets directly associated with the code and figures in this repository are available on GEO (Gene Expression Omnibus):